 Over the years, Mark Marissen has been called “wonderkid“, a “west coast power player“, “one of the sharpest political minds in the province, if not the country“, a “powerhouse”, and “the Rainmaker.“ Marissen was also featured by the Vancouver Sun as one of five “British Columbians worth watching” as the government changed in Ottawa.

 In 2014, Mark co-founded Pacific Future Energy Corporation, a company dedicated to co-creating a near-zero net carbon emissions refinery, on the northwest coast of B.C., in full partnership with First Nations.
 Mark worked closely with former International Trade Minister, the Honourable Stockwell Day; former National Chief of the Assembly of First Nations Shawn Atleo; Former National Chief Ovide Mercredi; former judge and BC Attorney General Wally Oppal; and Dave Coles, former President of the Canadian Communications, Energy and Paperworkers Union on this project.

 Pacific Future Energy Corporation endorsed the United Nations Declaration on Indigenous Peoples and then-leader Justin Trudeau’s election commitment to honour a ban on heavy oil tankers on the northwest coast that was started by the work of the Honourable David Anderson many decades ago.

 In 2018, Mark helped create YES Vancouver, a new “YIMBY” (“Yes In My Backyard”) municipal political party devoted to solving Vancouver’s housing crisis by addressing exclusionary single-family zoning.

-Mark has BA in Political Science from Carleton University and lives in Vancouver with his wife Maryam and their three kids.
+Mark has BA in Political Science from Carleton University and lives in Vancouver.